 And he just got a job offer in another state for twice what he’s making at his current job.

 But don’t forget, folks: ADHD isn’t real.
 It is s a Big Pharma conspiracy.
 All we need is better self-control.

-How About Your Experience with ADHD and Money?
+What’s Your Experience with ADHD Marriage and Money?